lopezrunco/arch-linux-commands/readme.md

 5. User and Group Management
 6. Compression and Archiving
 7. Miscellaneous (Many other commands or sequences of commands that I've used for specific tasks don’t fit into a specific category or have multiple uses.)

+# Custom Commands

+In addition, the `custom-commands` directory contains a collection of personalized scripts designed to enhance productivity and automate repetitive tasks.